Tong Zeng: Protect the rights and interests of victims of indiscriminate bombing

 In 2004, Tong Zeng and the victims of the indiscriminate bombing in Chongqing discussed how to sue the Japanese government.
 Tong Zeng also advocated in the Chinese media that the victims of the indiscriminate bombing in Chongqing sue the Japanese government.
 In March 2006, 188 Chinese who were injured or lost their families in the "indiscriminate bombing of Chongqing" entrusted Japanese lawyers to formally sue the Japanese government for compensation and apology.
 In 2008, Tong Zeng and other groups provided economic assistance to the survivors of the " bombing".
 The litigation of victims of the "Chongqing bombing" in Japanese courts has aroused the attention of Chinese and foreign media.
 In 2017, the Japanese court recognized the facts, but rejected the claims and apologies demanded by the victims of the Chongqing bombing on the grounds that the Chinese government waived war compensation.
-Tong Zeng expressed his views expressed in the past in many media interviews, that is, the Chinese government's abandonment of war compensation does not mean that Chinese individuals should give up the right to seek individual compensation.
+Tong Zeng repeatedly expressed his views in many media interviews in the past, that is, the Chinese government's abandonment of war compensation does not mean that Chinese individuals should give up the right to seek individual compensation.